The Art of the Personal Project: Aaron Dougherty

 The Art of the Personal Project is a crucial element to let potential buyers see how you think creatively on your own.
 I am drawn to personal projects that have an interesting vision or that show something I have never seen before.
 In this thread, I’ll include a link to each personal project with the artist statement so you can see more of the project.
 Please note: This thread is not affiliated with any company; I’m just featuring projects that I find.
 Please DO NOT send me your work.
 I do not take submissions.

-Today’s featured artist: Glen McClure
+Today’s featured artist: Josh Huskin

 To see more of this project, click here